 For property tax statements that are not shown online, submit a requestand we will email or mail you a copy.
 Be sure to include the block and lot, the property address, and the tax year/type of statement you are requesting.

-It can take up to ten (10) business days for the payment to be reflected in our system.
+Generally, it may take up to five (5) business days for the payment to be reflected in our system.
 You can check the status online.
 The date the payment was originally made will show as the posting date.

 You may view your payment history online.
 Enter your block and lot or property address and select the payment history tab.

 You will need to remit payment in full.
 A $50.00 payment failure fee ("NSF") will be charged, plus a 10% late penalty if the payment is submitted after the deadline.

 There is a State law that we must only accept exact payments for property tax.
 If you remit a property tax payment, but the amount you paid does not exactly match the amount you were billed, we will reject the payment and give you ten (10) days to remit the correct amount.

 The term “unsecured” simply refers to property that is not secured real estate.
 In general, unsecured property tax is either for business personal property (office equipment, owned or leased), boats, berths, or possessory interest for use of a space.
 It can also be based upon supplemental or escape assessments against secured property for prior ownership.

 Business property owners are required to file a property statement (Form 571-L) each year with the Office of the Assessor-Recorderdetailing the acquisition cost of all supplies, equipment, fixtures, and improvements owned at each location within the City and County of San Francisco.
 If you don’t file, the Assessor’s Office will estimate the value of your business property and add a 10% penalty to the assessment.